 İlknur ÜSTÜN (Women’s Coalition)

 Ali GARAWI (Moderator)

-In the past two years, a number of human rights organisations have been shut down by the government (like Gündem Çocuk) and a number of HR organisations (such as IHD, TIHV, and Gündem Çocuk) have faced investigations concerning reports they have released (such as the Cizre report).
+In the past two years, several human rights organizations have been shut down by the government (like Gündem Çocuk) and several HR organizations (such as IHD, TIHV, and Gündem Çocuk) have faced investigations concerning reports they have released (such as the Cizre report).
 Additionally, Human Rights Defenders have been victims of detention, and arrests, and have had court cases opened against them as a result of their organizational activities (The hundreds of cases opened against IHD directors and IHD members is a perfect example of this).

 We want to remind the government, as well as the Investigation Authorities: